freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Application Server
 ------------------
-The *Application Server* runs the SecureDrop application.
+The *Application Server* runs the SecureDrop server application.
 This server hosts both the website that sources access (the *Source Interface*) and the website that journalists access (the *Journalist Interface*).
 Both are published through an *onion service* because sources, journalists, and admins